© Plasmacure

 What does the nomination for the VGZ Award mean for Plasmacure?

 “It is a significant recognition for the team but also an important reference for the healthcare industry as to what potential PLASOMA can actually deliver.
 Wound care is a big part of the healthcare systems and costs.
 Typically, two to four percent of healthcare costs in any market go to wound care.
-So, we have demonstrated that we can help heal these wounds two and a half times faster than the standard of care, which was a huge milestone for us.
-Plasmacure offers exciting innovation and technology to accelerate the natural healing process and reduce costs since patients no longer need assistance 2 or 3 times a week.
+So, we have demonstrated that we can help heal two and a half times more wounds than the standard of care, which was a huge milestone for us.
+Plasmacure offers exciting innovation and technology to stimulate the natural healing process and reduce costs since patients no longer need assistance 2 or 3 times a week.
 So you can cut off the long tail, save all that cost, and especially gain productivity of nurses and care organizations.”

 Why should people vote for Plasmacure at the VGZ Awards?